(K)need physical therapy for knee pain? JACO Rehab can get you on the right path.

 Whether you’re suffering from a knee ache or recovering from surgery, JACO’s physical therapists know how to treat just about any knee issue.

 Knee pain is common and treatable.
 It can arise from overuse, trauma, or degenerative changes.
 Some conditions require surgery to protect the integrity of the joint.
-Physical therapists know how to assess your movement patterns, figure out what needs to improve, and provide the right exercises and resources to help you relieve your pain and get back to your life.
+Physical therapists know how to assess your movement patterns, figure out what needs to improve, and provide the guidance you need to return to your life.

-If you’re having knee pain, don’t wait any longer in hopes that it will disappear.
-Get it addressed, get moving, and learn how to prevent it!
+Don’t wait any longer in hopes that your pain will disappear.
+Get it addressed and learn how to prevent it!